6 Fellowships Awarded in November 2024 to take place in 2025

 Dr Dekel Avital: Clinical Fellowship

-Dr Dekel Avital from Israel will be going to Great Ormond Street Hospital, UK
+Dr Dekel Avital from Israel went to Great Ormond Street Hospital, UK

 Dr Luca Bergonzini: Clinical Fellowship